ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 possible in as few characters as possible.
 Thankfully, erotic writing rarely demands extensive setup.
-As long as the prompt establishes a little bit about the setting, characters that will be important for the next 20 actions, and some narrative details to help the player understand where the prompt is meant to go, you will have a solid prompt.
+As long as the prompt establishes a little bit about the setting, characters that will be important for the next 20 actions, and some narrative details to help the user understand where the prompt is meant to go, you will have a solid prompt.

 The idea is to create a prompt that lets you quickly and effectively guide the actions that follow in an appropriate level of detail to continue the story properly.
-A prompt should always serve as a springboard for the player's ideas and actions, not an info dump that heaps 2000 characters of lore on them and then leaves them sitting in a lounge chair with no goal.
+A prompt should always serve as a springboard for the user's ideas and actions, not an info dump that heaps 2000 characters of lore on them and then leaves them sitting in a lounge chair with no goal.